mapninja/Earthsys144/GLOSSARY.md

 ## Metadata

 Information about a dataset, such as who created it, when it was made, what it represents, what coordinate system it uses, and how it should be interpreted.

+## Normalized Difference

+A ratio that compares two raster bands by subtracting them and dividing by their sum.
+Normalized difference formulas are common in remote sensing because they emphasize contrast between wavelengths while reducing the effect of overall brightness.

+## Normalized Burn Ratio (NBR)

+A spectral index that compares near infrared and shortwave infrared reflectance to highlight burned-area signals.
+NBR is often used for fire analysis, especially when comparing pre-fire and post-fire imagery.

+## Normalized Difference Built-up Index (NDBI)

+A spectral index that compares shortwave infrared and near infrared reflectance to highlight built-up or dry impervious surfaces.
+NDBI can also respond to bare soil, so it should be interpreted alongside true color imagery and local context.

+## Normalized Difference Moisture Index (NDMI)

+A spectral index that compares near infrared and shortwave infrared reflectance to highlight moisture differences in vegetation or soil.

+## Normalized Difference Vegetation Index (NDVI)

+A spectral index that compares near infrared and red reflectance to highlight green vegetation vigor.
+Healthy vegetation often has high NDVI because it reflects near infrared strongly and absorbs red light.

+## Normalized Difference Water Index (NDWI)

+A spectral index that compares green and near infrared reflectance to highlight open water or water-related contrast, depending on the specific formula and setting.

 ## Many-to-Many Relationship